mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 ---

+#### Infosys (June 2006 - October 2011)
-I was a business analyst for multiple multi million dollar project while i was working in Infosys.
+I was a business analyst for multiple multi million dollar project while i was working at Infosys.

 * My last project was a 2 year long project for building an application for Apple to manage and automate the process of setting prices for products (across geographies and org structure) before the product launch.
 The system helped Apple manage and collaborate the process on fixing prices at a very low level (MPN level).